-Revenue and Tax Bond, Series 2006, the proceeds of which were used to finance the construction of improvements, renovations and equipping of the City's water and sewer system (the "City System"), and (ii) the City's Loan Agreement with the Authority dated as of December 1, 2002 funded from the Authority's Utility Revenue and Tax Bonds, Series 2002, dated December 30, 2002, the proceeds of which were used to finance the construction of improvements, renovations and extensions to the water treatment and distribution facilities (the "Facilities") of the Duck River Utility Commission (the "Commission") which was formed by pursuant to an agreement under the Interlocal Cooperation Act, Sections 12-9-101 et seq., Tennessee Code Annotated, with the City of Tullahoma, Tennessee for the purpose of providing the City and the City of Tullahoma with potable water.
-The Bonds will be used to refinance the Outstanding Z-4-A Bonds and the Series 2006 Bonds attributable to the City System.
-It's anticipated that the Outstanding Obligations will be redeemed on or about August 8, 2016.
+The City is proposing to refinance a portion of the remaining outstanding Water and Sewer Revenue and Tax Refunding Bonds, Series 2006, dated November 29, 2006, maturing August 1, 2017 and thereafter on August 1, 2016 at par plus accrued interest (the "Outstanding Series 2006 Bonds").
+The Outstanding Series 2006 Bonds were used to refinance the (i) City's Water and Sewer Revenue and Tax Bond, Series 2002 and its Water and Sewer Revenue and Tax Bond, Series 2006, the proceeds of which were used to finance the construction of improvements, renovations and equipping of the City's water and sewer system (the "City System"), and (ii) the City's Loan Agreement with the Authority dated as of December 1, 2002 funded from the Authority's Utility Revenue and Tax Bonds, Series 2002, dated December 30, 2002, the proceeds of which were used to finance the construction of improvements, renovations and extensions to the water treatment and distribution facilities (the "Facilities") of the Duck River Utility Commission (the "Commission") which was formed by pursuant to an agreement under the Interlocal Cooperation Act, Sections 12-9-101 et seq., Tennessee Code Annotated, with the City of Tullahoma, Tennessee for the purpose of providing the City and the City of Tullahoma with potable water.
+The Bonds will refinance the portion of the Outstanding Series 2006 Bonds attributable to the Commission.
+The City has authorized and expects to refund the balance of the Outstanding Series 2006 Bonds later this year.

-As required by Title 9, Chapter 21, Part 9 of Tennessee Code Annotated as supplemented and revised, a plan of refunding (the "Plan") for the Outstanding Obligations was submitted to the Director of the Office of State and Local Finance for review.
+As required by Title 9, Chapter 21, Part 9 of Tennessee Code Annotated as supplemented and revised, a plan of refunding (the "Plan") for the Outstanding Series 2006 Bonds was submitted to the Director of the Office of State and Local Finance for review.